 The curricula tend to be fairly traditional, with morning classes based around literacy and mathematics and a range of other subjects, including music and history, taught in the afternoon.
 Wednesday afternoons are often free.

 There is also a strong emphasis on learning a foreign language.
 In the final years of primary education, learning Dutch or German for the French speaking community, and French for the Dutch-speaking community, usually becomes compulsory.

 If you opt for a local school, children will need to have attended a certain number of half-days in a Dutch or French-language pre-school before they can enrol in primary school.
 Without this, children must undergo a basic language test to assess their proficiency.

 There are also plenty of options for those parents and children leaning towards private, international or alternative styles of education.

 The different types of private primary school available include:

 - Method and Montessori schools: offering an alternative education style with a focus on creative thinking and holistic child development.

 - International schools: families can choose between British, American European, or other international curriculums.

 - Religious schools: for example Catholic or Jewish schools.
-These are usually subsidized.
+There are often subsidies for this.